papum20/games__unity__a-car/README.md

 # games__unity__a-car
-pointless racing games, just to implement physics
+Pointless racing game, just to try and implement car physics, as a compromise between real physics and playability.